CocoApplications/CocoApplications/_posts/2017-07-06-Custom-Time-Series-Library.markdown

 5. Seasonal Component with Waveform Generation
 6. Seasonal Regression with LASSO Feature Selection
 7. Statmodels ARIMA modeling

+## Introduction

+Here is a brief overview of how signal processing techniques can non-stationary time series that depend on multiple dimensions.
+This is constrasted with existing, prepackaged, time series modelling techniques such as the autoregressive integrated moving average, ARIMA, models.

 {% highlight python %}
 import importlib